Fundamental groups of manifolds with positive sectional curvature and torus symmetry: Free actions on positively curved rational spheres with torus symmetry

-We spend the rest of this section on the proof of Theorem \ref{thm:Room}.
-The main additional tool not used in the proof above is Lemma \ref{lem:MorePeriodicity}.

-First, we note that the last claim follows immediately from Lemma \ref{lem:SunWang}.
-Indeed, there exists an isometric circle action whose fixed-point set is empty.
-This fixed-point set therefore has dimension $n + 1$, so Lemma \ref{lem:SunWang} implies the result.
+We spend the rest of this section on the proof of Proposition \ref{pro:Room}.
+First, we note that the last claim follows immediately from Proposition \ref{pro:CircleObstruction}.
+Indeed, when the torus has no fixed point, there is a circle inside whose fixed-point set is empty and hence has codimension $n + 1$, so Proposition \ref{pro:CircleObstruction} implies the result.

-Second, note that $T^r$ or a codimension-one subtorus $T^{r-1}$ has a fixed point by Berger's lemma (see Berger \cite{Berger66} and Grove--Searle \cite{GroveSearle94}).
+Second, by Berger's theorem (Theorem \ref{thm:Berger}), either $T^r$ or a codimension-one subtorus $T^{r-1} \subseteq T^r$ fixes some point $x \in M$.
 The subtorus acts on the normal sphere at that fixed point, and an inductive argument shows that there exists a sequence

 such that the inclusion $M^{T^{i}} \subseteq M^{T^{i-1}}$ has positive codimension for all $1 \leq i \leq r - 1 $.
 Since $\cod\of{M^{T}} = n+1$ when $M^{T}$ is empty, we have that the inclusion $M^{T^r} \subseteq M^{T^{r-1}}$ has positive codimension as well.